MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 The first step of the investigation is to look for evidence of unusual authentications patterns in the usage of the Service Principal.
 Within the Azure portal, Azure Monitor, Azure Sentinel, or the Security Information and Event Management (SIEM) system of your organization's choice, look for the following in the **Service principal sign-ins** section:

-- Location - is the Service Principal authenticating from locations\IP addresses that you would not expect?
+- Location - is the Service Principal authenticating from locations\IP addresses that you wouldn't expect?
-- Failures - are there a large number of authentication failures for the Service Principal?
+- Failures - 's there a large number of authentication failures for the Service Principal?
-- Timestamps - are there successful authentications that are occurring at times that you would not expect?
+- Timestamps - are there successful authentications that are occurring at times that you wouldn't expect?
 - Frequency - is there an increased frequency of authentications for the Service Principal?
 - Leak Credentials - are any application credentials hard coded and published on a public source like GitHub?